 - only fill vehicles to 50 % of their loading capacity;

-- keep space between each worker to avoid all physical contact.
+- keep space between workers to avoid all physical contact.

-This information will be used to facilitate intervention in the event of an outbreak and will only be used if any cases of COVID-19 occur in temporary foreign workers (TFWs).
+This information will be used to facilitate intervention in the event of an outbreak and will only be used if any cases of COVID-19 occur in temporary foreign workers.

-A mechanism must be provided to keep the information confidential before it is transferred to public health authorities.
-Employers are encouraged to contact the public health authorities in their area for more information using the list of public health contacts (Find a Resource) .
+A mechanism must be provided to protect the confidentiality of this information before it is transferred to public health authorities.
+Employers are encouraged to contact their local public health authorities for more information using the list of public health contacts (Find a Resource) .

-In addition to the obligations of foreign worker hiring programs, preventive visits in the context of COVID-19 will also be carried out by inspectors/investigators from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).
-If necessary, an observation report will be sent to the regional public health department concerned.
+In addition to the obligations of foreign worker hiring programs, preventive visits in the context of COVID-19 will also be carried out by the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST).

 On April 13, the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) published the COVID-19 Guide – Construction Sites and Daily Checklist – COVID-19 (PDF, 184 KB) on its website.
 The guide presents the measures to be implemented on construction sites to reduce exposure to COVID-19.
 The measures comply with public health guidelines.